 PDF/A is an ISO-standardized subset of the full PDF specification that is designed for archiving (the 'A' stands for Archive).
-PDF/A differs from PDF primarily by omitting features that would make it difficult to read the file in the future, such as embedded Javascript, video, audio and references to external fonts.
+PDF/A differs from PDF primarily by omitting features that could complicate future file readability, such as embedded Javascript, video, audio and references to external fonts.
 All fonts and resources needed to interpret the PDF must be contained within it.
-Because PDF/A disables Javascript and other types of embedded content, it is probably more secure.
+Because PDF/A disables Javascript and other types of embedded content, it is likely more secure.